Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 You can view these events under the ‘Test events’ tab on your Pixel dashboard.

-If you can see the actions in the events received, you can be assured data tracking with Facebook pixel is working properly.
+If you can see the actions in the events received, you can be assured that data tracking with Facebook pixel is working properly.

 UTM (Urchin Tracking Module) parameters are tags added to the end of a URL to track the performance of online marketing campaigns across different traffic sources and publishing media.